© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 House Platforms West of Dyffryn Wood is a scheduled monument protected by Cadw under reference GM549.
 View the official record →

-House Platforms West of Dyffryn Wood is a medieval domestic settlement comprising a series of house platforms located in Wales.
+House Platforms West of Dyffryn Wood is a medieval domestic settlement consisting of house platforms located in Wales and recorded under Cadw's Scheduled Ancient Monument designation GM549.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM549.

 House Platforms West of Dyffryn Wood dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 House Platforms West of Dyffryn Wood is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM549.